fishcu/sgs-shader/README.md

 Despite some optimization efforts, the shader is quite heavy for higher-resolution content.
 It runs well for 480p and lower resolution content on a laptop GTX 1060.
 However, it might still be too heavy in certain scenarios.
 You can do the following to increase performance, in decreasing order of impact:

 - Switch to the "potato PC" preset.
-This will render at 5x5 the input resolution instead of the default 9x9.
-This runs at several thousand FPS even for higher-resolution cores on my laptop GTX 1060.
+This will render at 5 times the input resolution instead of the default 9x.
+This runs at several thousand FPS even for higher-resolution content on my laptop GTX 1060.
 - Turn off scanline bleeding.
-This reduces the number of samples for each pixel dramatically.
+This drastically reduces the number of samples required for each pixel and thus improves performance.
 - Any setting that decreases the spot size will increase the performance: Increase hardness, decrease thicknesses, or decrease wideness.

 # Settings overview